-- The four nominees for director will be elected if the votes cast for the nominee exceed the votes cast against the nominee.
-Abstentions will not count as votes cast either for or against a nominee. - The following items of business will be approved if the votes cast for the proposal exceed those cast against the proposal:

-- · advisory approval of executive compensation - · ratification of the appointment of principal independent auditor - · two shareholder proposals.

-Abstentions will not be counted either for or against these proposals.

-• The proposals to amend the articles of incorporation to eliminate the classified board structure and to eliminate supermajority voting provisions require the vote of 80 percent of the outstanding shares of our common stock.
+- The five nominees for director will be elected if the votes cast for the nominee exceed the votes cast against the nominee.
+Abstentions will not count as votes cast either for or against a nominee. - The following items of business will be approved if the votes cast for the proposal exceed those cast against the proposal: - advisory approval of executive compensation of the named executive officers presented in this proxy statement - ratification of the appointment of independent auditor - seven shareholder proposals. - Abstentions will not be counted either for or against these proposals. - The proposals to amend the articles of incorporation to eliminate the classified board structure and to eliminate supermajority voting provisions require the vote of 80 percent of the outstanding shares of our common stock.
 For these items, abstentions and broker non-votes have the same effect as a vote against the proposals.